yazaldefilimone/yazaldefilimone/README.md

-I'm a programmer, system developer and language designer.
+I'm a programmer and system developer.
 I love cats and silence.